Easter and Anzac Day trading rules

-With April fast approaching, it is important that principals familiarise themselves with their rights and obligations during the Easter and Anzac day periods.
+It is important that principals familiarise themselves with their rights and obligations during the Easter and Anzac Day holiday periods.

 TRADING LAWS